harshita19244/ColourSwitch/README.md

 ## Features:
 1.Game progresses in infite display with increasing difficulty
-2. In-Game upgrades available (Clover and Rocket) that boosts score on gameplay
+1. In-Game upgrades available (Clover and Rocket) that boosts score on gameplay
-3. Implementation of Bonus Shop feature to buy upgrades and costum balls
+1. Implementation of Bonus Shop feature to buy upgrades and costum balls
-4. In game assets:
+1. In game assets:
-Obstacles Available: Cross, Line, Triangle, Circle and Rectangle Balls Available: Normal Ball, Ice Ball, Fire ball, Pink Ball, Green-light Ball How To Play: Displays details of Game Play
-Rocket and Clover: Upgrades for score boost
+  1.Obstacles Available: Cross, Line, Triangle, Circle and Rectangle 1.Balls Available: Normal Ball, Ice Ball, Fire ball, Pink Ball, Green-light Ball 1.How To Play: Displays details of Game Play 1.Rocket and Clover: Upgrades for score boost
-5.Save Game and Restart Game options: User can save multiple game states, and reload them.
+1.Save Game and Restart Game options: User can save multiple game states, and reload them.
-6.Background Music for cooler interactions
+1.Background Music for cooler interactions

 ## Design Patterns:
 1. Singleton